 “Endometriosis” describes deposits of ectopic endometrium outside the uterus.
 Traditionally, gynaecologists believe that these “deposits” of endometrium bleed during your period and cause pain.
-A better view is that the pain is caused by injuries to your pelvic nerves.
-These injuries are caused by difficult first labours, straining on the loo, and, gynaecological surgery (GS Atwal, 2005).
+A better explanation is that the pain is caused by injuries to your pelvic nerves and the endometrium simply attaches to areas of injury in your pelvis.
+These injuries are caused by difficult first labours, straining on the toilet, and, gynaecological surgery (GS Atwal, 2005).

 This website will provide the relevant evidence to support the “autonomic denervation” (injuries to nerves) view.